Hawzen/hdp/README.md

 The latency difference between the HDP & UDP was a consistent, but negligible 20μs across various benchmarks

 #### But what about the internet?
 I tried sending packets from my Mac to the AWS server, and I reproduced the same one packet behaviour above.
-I left a sample of the results in [`tcpdump_tokyo_server_mac_client.md`](./samples/tcpdump_tokyo_sever_mac_client.md)
+I left a sample of the results in [`tcpdump_tokyo_server_mac_client.md`](./samples/tcpdump_tokyo_sever_mac_client.md).
+I sent 1 packet for all protocols, and all of them stopped working after the first packet except UDP/TCP/ICMP

-And as expected, sending or recieving packets from the Digital Ocean didn't work
+And as expected, sending or recieving packets from the Digital Ocean to AWS didn't work

-There's no way to know for sure
+There's no way to know for sure.

 # Lessons learned
 Technically *yes*, you could use your own IP protocol.
 But unless you're a masochist, I do not suggest it